ballerina-platform/ballerina-lang/stdlib/messaging/nats/src/main/ballerina/nats/Module.md

 nats:Connection connection = new("nats://serverone:4222,nats://servertwo:4222",  config = config);
 ```

-### Publishing
+### Publishing messages

-Publishing messages is handled differently in NATS server and Streaming server. 'ballerina/nats' provides different
+Publishing messages is handled differently in the NATS server and Streaming server.
+The 'ballerina/nats' module provides different
-apis to publish messages to each server.
+APIs to publish messages to each server.

 #### NATS Server

-Once connected, publishing is accomplished via one of three methods.
+Once connected, publishing is accomplished via one of the below three methods.

-1. Publish with subject and message content
+1. Publish with the subject and the message content.
 ```ballerina
 nats:Producer producer = new(connection);
 var result = producer->publish(subject, "hello world");